Severe respiratory failure and sepsis – Bench to bedside and future research directions

 Stream 1

-This session will explore the heterogeneity in pneumonia, ARDS and sepsis and evaluate the potential benefits of precision medicine to improve patient outcomes and how this can be enabled.
-The role of corticosteroids in severe pneumonia will be reviewed, questioning whether their use should be extended to other indications.
-The session also explores cutting-edge research priorities in sepsis, culminating in insights from the NIHR-funded VACIRiSS trial, which investigated a novel vaccine aimed at accelerating immune recovery in sepsis survivors Learning objectives
+This session will examine the clinical and biological heterogeneity underlying pneumonia, ARDS, and sepsis, and evaluate the potential of precision medicine to improve outcomes through more individualised therapeutic strategies.
+The evolving role of corticosteroids in severe pneumonia will be critically reviewed, including discussion on their broader applicability and relevance to emerging clinical trials.
+The session will also explore current research priorities in sepsis, including insights from the NIHR-funded VACIRiSS trial investigating a novel vaccine to promote immune recovery in sepsis survivors, and an overview of the Sepsis James Lind Alliance (JLA) Priority Setting Partnership, highlighting key directions for future research and implementation.

 Andrew Conway Morris - Identifying lung phenotypes in pneumonia and ARDS – time for personalised medicine